jessespillane/jessespillane.github.io/index.md

 # Home

-**New: 9/9/2020 New album, theme for another time.
-Download at [bandcamp](https://jessespillane.bandcamp.com/album/theme-for-another-time) or stream at [spotify](https://open.spotify.com/album/6mVGwGEOlHdB4FueV7ip18).
-See the [music](music.html) page for more stores/streaming services**
+## Intro

 Hello and welcome to my personal website:

 - Listen/download my [music](music.html).

+## News
+* 1/14/2022 - Updated this site to reflect that I released an album, Diversion, last year.
+Stay tuned for more timely updates!
+* 9/9/2020 - New album, theme for another time.

 ![](images/misc/warrig.jpg)